-Orchard Mesa Neighborhood Plan Natural Resources kdd to ener Plan?
-Current Or Area Specific nee and Potential Mext Dies 1 Mineral resources are used efficiently while minimizing the impacts to related natural resources and adjacent neighborhoods.
-Use the Mesa County Mineral and Energy Resources Master Plan and local and State regulations to determine location of resources and manner of extraction and reclamation.
-Continue to regulate gravel operations using the Conditional Use Permit process.
+Orchard Mesa Neighborhood Plan Natural Resources Add to comprehe (Current of Area Specific new and Potential Mext Steps Motes 1 Mineral resources are used efficiently while minimizing the impacts to related natural resources and adjacent neighborhoods.
+Use the Mesa County Mineral and Energy Resources Master Plan and local and State regulations to determine location of resources and manner of extraction and reclamation. ii Continue to regulate gravel operations using the Conditional Use Permit process.
 Collaborate with gravel mining interests to develop innovative approaches to reclamation that will provide wildlife habitat, restoration of native landscapes, recreational opportunities, limited development, and other public values.
 No C2 PP 2 p.
-17 Mineral Extraction 2 S The natural environment is preserved including: wetlands, natural drainages, wildlife habitat, river floodplains, steep slopes, geological hazard areas and water quality.
+17 Mineral Extraction 2 The natural environment is preserved including: wetlands, natural drainages, wildlife habitat, river floodplains, steep slopes, geological hazard areas and water quality.
 Preserve creeks, floodplains, washes, and drainages through incentives and standards in the applicable development codes.
 Require sufficient setbacks of all structures from natural and constructed drainages to ensure the preservation of the integrity and purpose(s) [aquifer and water course recharge, wildlife habitat, water quality enhancement, flood control, etc.] of the drainages.
 Direct landowners of significant wetlands and drainages to seek assistance from the Natural Resource Conservation Service or USDA Farmland Protection Program for the purpose of formulating management plans.
 Direct landowners to the U.S. Army Corps of Engineers for determining permit requirements prior to any construction activities. iv Continue to use Colorado Parks and Wildlife and the U.S. Fish and Wildlife Service as review agencies for proposed development near potentially impacted riparian and other wildlife habitats.
 No C 2 PP 8 p.
 40 GOALS v Continue to enforce ridgeline and geologic hazard development standards.
 Yes C 2 PP 10 p.
 46 and ZDC 21.06.010 Amend the Comprehensive Plan by adding a Ridgeline Development Map and narrative to the Appendices 3 Visual resources and air quality are preserved.
 Develop/distribute best management practices (BMPs) for mineral extraction, agricultural, and construction operations.
-Encourage landowners to work with Natural Resource Conservation Service, the County Air Quality staff and Planning Committee, and the Tri-River Extension Service on best management practices for agricultural operations including: alternatives to open burning and dust minimization during high wind events, etc. iii Enforce air emission permits (e.g., gravel operations, industrial uses).
+Encourage landowners to work with Natural Resource Conservation Service, the County Air Quality staff and Planning Committee, and the Tri-River Extension Service on best management practices for agricultural operations including: alternatives to open burning and dust minimization during high wind events, etc. iii Enforce air emission permits (e.g., gravel operations, industrial uses). iv Work with the County Air Quality Planning Committee on ways to maintain a healthy air quality.
 No C 2 PP 8 p.
 40 Continue to require full cutoff light fixtures on all new development to minimize light spillage outward and upward.
-Via Create and distribute informational materials for homeowners and businesses to minimize outdoor lighting while still maintaining needed security.
+Vi Create and distribute informational materials for homeowners and businesses to minimize outdoor lighting while still maintaining needed security.
 No ZDC 21.11 The ZDC requires full cut-off light fixtures to minimize light pollution.

-vii Explore revising development codes to include protection of key view sheds and corridors. viii Continue to enforce ridgeline development standards.
+Orchard Mesa Neighborhood Plan Natural Resources Add to Comprehe Compr pan?
+Current Comprish Reference and Potential Next Indies vii Explore revising development codes to include protection of key view sheds and corridors. viii Continue to enforce ridgeline development standards.
 Yes C 2 PP 10 p.
-46 and 2DC 21.06.010 Amend the Comprehensive Plan by adding a Ridgeline Development Map and narrative to the Appendices
+46 and ZDC 21.06.010 Amend the Comprehensive Plan by adding a Ridgeline Development Map and narrative to the Appendices